 For best results, try to ensure that the testimonials you add reflect the service or product you are trying to promote.

 Speaking of interaction, you can also include small quizzes on the landing page with testimonials in it that would not only help highlight customer feedback but also help you with marketing ventures and lead generation.

 8. Display Awards & Third-Party Ratings

-Just like testimonials, awards and ratings are your best friend when on your quest to tell people why you are the right choice.
+Just like testimonials, social proof, awards and ratings are your best friend when on your quest to tell people why you are the right choice.

 The idea is to tell who you are and add value to what you’re showcasing.